 In connection with our Series A redeemable convertible preferred stock financing we entered into investors' rights agreement, voting agreement and right of first refusal and co-sale agreement containing registration rights, information rights, voting rights and rights of first refusal, among other things, with certain holders of our preferred stock and certain holders of our common stock.
-These stockholder agreements terminated upon the closing of our initial public offering in July 2021, except for the registration rights granted under our investors' rights agreement, as more fully described in our Description of Securities, filed as Exhibit 4.3 to our 2021 Annual Report, filed March 30, 2022.
+These stockholder agreements terminated upon the closing of our initial public offering in July 2021, except for the registration rights granted under our investors' rights agreement, as more fully described in our Description of Securities, filed as Exhibit 4.3 to our Annual Report on Form 10-K for the year ended December 31, 2021, filed March 30, 2022.